sajidaabid/Nexus-Audit-Tool./README.md

 ​Scalable: Perfect for small teams and large-scale agency operations.
 ​🛠️ Quick Start
 ​Follow these steps to get started with the Nexus Audit Tool:

-Clone the repository:
+​Clone the repository:
 git clone https://github.com/sajdaabid/Nexus-Audit-Tool.git

-Navigate to the directory:
+​Navigate to the directory:
 cd Nexus-Audit-Tool

-Run the tool:
+​Run the tool:
 python main.py --input your_log_file.csv

-📈 Traction
+​📈 Traction
 ​Nexus Audit is currently empowering 100+ agencies to optimize their data management and audit workflows.
 ​🤝 Contribution & Contact
 ​We are building the future of agency automation.
 If you have any feature requests, bug reports, or are interested in custom automation solutions for your agency, feel free to:
 ​Open an issue
-​Connect with me on LinkedIn (https://www.linkedin.com/in/sajida-abid-malik-a44415365) ​Built with ❤️ for the future of Agency Automation.
+​Connect with me on LinkedIn
+​Built with ❤️ for the future of Agency Automation.